balathecoder/newproject/aws/course.md

 and in the next no need to create load balancer in
  ![image](https://github.com/balathecoder/newproject/blob/master/aws/day7_autoscaling_capacity.JPG)

+### Step 3 : Create bastian or jump host to login to EC2 instances with private IP,
  Now the EC2 instance is created and it does not have public IP address.
 So we need to create bastian or jump host

  create it as shown below as like normal EC2 instance with configuration such as choose the VPC that we created, enable elastic IP address, choose subnet as public subnet, image ubuntu, instance type as micro,